Back to blog

 "True Power" of DeFi

 The "true power" of DeFi comes from composability, the ability for open, permissionless protocols to interact and build on top of one another like "Legos".
 Because DeFi applications are open-source and expose their functionality on shared blockchains, developers can combine existing protocols without needing approval, avoiding the silos common in Web2 finance.
-This article mentions Yearn Finance optimizing yields across platforms, Achemix using those yields to create self-repaying loans, and Ribbon Finance layering option strategies on top of lending returns to demonstrate how composability allows capital to be reused efficiently across multiple different platforms.
+This article mentions Yearn Finance optimizing yields across platforms, Alchemix using those yields to create self-repaying loans, and Ribbon Finance layering option strategies on top of lending returns to demonstrate how composability allows capital to be reused efficiently across multiple different platforms.

 While DeFi composability enables rapid innovation, it also introduces significant systemic risk tightly coupled protocol together in ways that amplify failure.
 Because many applications depend on shared liquidity, smart contracts, etc. A bug or exploit in a single foundational protocol can trigger widespread losses.
 TerraUSD/LUNA collapse in May 2022 is an example of systemic failure where breaking the fundamental protocol rippled through many interconnected protocols and markets.
-UT was integrated across different DeFi as a safe yield-bearing capital.
+UST was integrated across different DeFi as a safe yield-bearing capital.
 Anchor was one of these platforms which offering unusually high yields.
-When UST lost its peg, large withdrawals and liquidity tress made it harder to defend the peg causing LUNA's price to collapse.
+When UST lost its peg, large withdrawals and liquidity stress made it harder to defend the peg causing LUNA's price to collapse.

 Bitcoin Protocol